Unsolved Murder of 18 Year Old Tom Brown, Texas, 2016.

 I guess if you look at the idea of murdering someone from the position of someone who really doesn’t want to murder anyone…All murders are strange.
 I am not talking about anger murders.
-Those confrontations where no-one wants to kill but it develops into an instantaneous act.
-Those acts I guess we would call manslaughter but some are not accidents.
+Those confrontations where no-one wants to kill, but it develops into an instantaneous act.
+Those acts I guess we would call manslaughter though many are not truly accidents.

 I am thinking of a situation, for example, where you go to argue a point and a fist fight starts.
 You draw a knife you brought with you and kill your opponent.
 Well why were you packing a knife?
 If you brought it specifically to ‘defend yourself’ how was it an accident you killed them?
 You were just going to argue a point after all.
 Surely the fact you took a knife shows you anticipated the situation would escalate into violence?

-Tom Brown was an 18 year old Texan and an all American boy.
+Tom Brown was a Texan and an all American boy.
 I mean this kid was a good student, a great athlete and a kid that never failed to be home before curfew.
 He lived in a place called Canadian ( it confused me at first).